Annual Clothing Allowance

 - Notify VA of changes.
 If a prosthesis is no longer used, a topical medication is discontinued, or a new device is prescribed, file an updated VA Form 10-8678 to either add a new allowance or terminate one that no longer applies.

 - Incarcerated veterans.
-Under 38 USC 5313, payments are reduced when a veteran is incarcerated for more than 60 days for a felony conviction.
-The clothing allowance is reduced proportionally if the correctional institution provides clothing.
+Under 38 USC 5313A, if you are incarcerated more than 60 days for a felony and the institution furnishes clothing, the allowance is reduced by 1/365th for each day after the first 60.

 - Surviving spouses and dependents.
-The clothing allowance is veteran-specific and does not pay to survivors.
+The clothing allowance is veteran-specific and is not paid to surviving spouses or dependents.

 Sources and authority